dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/syntax.md

 ### Shorthand

-Select models to run or test: `--models`, `--model`, `-m` Select resources to list, seed, or snapshot: `--select`, `-s`
+Select resources to build (run, test, seed, snapshot) or check freshness: `--select`, `-s`

 ### Examples

 By default, `dbt run` will execute _all_ of the models in the dependency graph.
 During development (and deployment), it is useful to specify only a subset of models to run.
-Use the `--models` flag with `dbt run` to select a subset of models to run.
-Note that the following arguments (`--models`, `--exclude`, and `--selector`) also apply to `dbt test`!
+Use the `--select` flag with `dbt run` to select a subset of models to run.
+Note that the following arguments (`--select`, `--exclude`, and `--selector`) also apply to `dbt test`!

-The `--models` and `--select` flags accept one or more arguments.
+The `--select` flag accepts one or more arguments.
 Each argument can be one of:

 1. a package name
 2. a model name